Pinegar is a name of ancient Anglo-Saxon

 Pinegar Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations

 were common, even among the names of the most literate people.
 Known variations of the Pinegar family name include Pyne, Pine and others.

 Early Notables of the Pinegar family (pre 1700)

-Another 40 words (3 lines of text) are included under the topic Early Pinegar Notables in all our PDF Extended History products and printed products wherever possible.
+, the second son of George Pyne of Curry-Mallet, Somerset; John Pyne (died 1679), an English politician...
+Another 31 words (2 lines of text) are included under the topic Early Pinegar Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Pinegar family to Ireland

 Some of the Pinegar family moved to Ireland